Millions of people across the world are addicted to oxycontin. Over lakhs of families have lost their loved ones due to an overdose.

 Oxy was created as a pain medication by Purdue Pharma.
 But, while it did take away the pain, the patients also became hopelessly addicted to it.

-Empire of Pain: The Secret History of the Sackler Dynasty is easily the best book I have read in 2021.
-Patrick Radden Keefe chronicles the cross-generational journey of the Sackler family who owned Purdue.
-It begins from the humble beginnings of the three Sackler brothers – Arthur, Raymond and Mortimer.
-They hit jackpot with pharmaceutical advertising when this revelation came to the eldest Sackler brother- Arthur.
+Empire of Pain: The Secret History of the Sackler Dynasty is easily the finest book I have read in 2021.
+Patrick Radden Keefe chronicles the Sackler family’s multi-generational journey as owners of Purdue Pharma.
+We begin with the humble beginnings of the three Sackler brothers – Arthur, Raymond, and Mortimer.
+Arthur Sackler, the eldest of the Sackler brothers, hits the jackpot with pharmaceutical advertising.

-While staying out of the limelight, Arthur’s company, Purdue Frederick formulated valium.
-Being a massive hit in the market, the drug also made him billions of dollars rich.
-He used his newfound wealth towards art philanthropy in exchange for his name in museums over the world.
+Whilst staying out of the limelight, Arthur’s company, Purdue Frederick, produced valium.
+A huge hit on the market, the drug also made him billions of dollars.
+He used his newfound wealth towards art philanthropy in exchange for his reputation in museums worldwide.

-Raymond and Mortimer, too, followed Arthur’s footsteps and established Purdue Pharma which manufactured oxycodone and oxycontin.
-The company adopted aggressive and deceitful sales tactics to ensure doctors prescribed their drug to patients with painful ailments.
+Following Arthur’s suit, Raymond and Mortimer established Purdue Pharma, which manufactured oxycodone and oxycontin.
+The company adopted aggressive and deceitful sales tactics to ensure doctors prescribed their drugs to patients with painful ailments.